 Where a valuation model is applied and the group cannot mark-to-market, it applies a mark-to-model approach, subject to prudent valuation adjustments.
 Mark-to-model is defined as any valuation which has to be benchmarked, extrapolated or otherwise calculated from a market input.
 When applying mark-to-model, an extra degree of conservatism is applied.

 The group will consider the following in assessing whether a mark-to-model valuation is appropriate:

-- As far as possible, market inputs are sourced in line with market prices; - Generally accepted valuation methodologies are consistently used for particular products unless deemed inappropriate by the relevant governance forums; - Where a model has been developed in-house, it is based on appropriate assumptions, which have been assessed and challenged by suitably qualified parties independent of the development process; - Formal change control procedures are in place; - Awareness of the weaknesses of the models used and appropriate reflection in the valuation output; - The model is subject to periodic review to determine the accuracy of its performance; and - Valuation adjustments are only made when appropriate, for example, to cover the uncertainty of the model valuation.
+- As far as possible, market inputs are sourced in line with market prices; - Generally accepted valuation methodologies are consistently used for particular products unless deemed inappropriate by the relevant governance formuns; - Where a model has been developed in-house, it is based on appropriate assumptions, which have been assessed and challenged by suitably qualified parties independent of the development process; - · Formal change control procedures are in place; - · Awareness of the weaknesses of the models used and appropriate reflection in the valuation output; - .
+The model is subject to periodic review to determine the accuracy of its performance; and - Valuation adjustments are only made when appropriate, for example, to cover the uncertainty of the model valuation.
+The group considers factors such as counterparty and own credit risk when making appropriate valuation adjustments.